Modern Slavery Act Transparency Sta...

 Our Commitment to the Modern Slavery Act 2015

-We recognise that we are at the early stages of developing a mature and embedded response, and this first statement reflects the beginning of our journey.
-We are committed to improving our practices year-on-year.
+We recognise that we are at the early stages of developing a mature and embedded response, and this statement reflects a proportionate approach aligned to our size, risk profile, and charitable purpose.
+We remain committed to improving our practices year‑on‑year.

 Organisational Structure and Supply Chains